 The Rising Cost of Data Breaches: What Businesses Need to Know

 Currently when writing this, there are 6 major breaches in the first 3 months of 2026.
 An estimated total of 810 Million records that are out in the wild.
 When I’m tracking these events, it doesn’t mean anything.
-Just 810 million pieces of information that can be used to wreck havoc in somebody else’s life but that day when I reading about the breach, I didn’t think I had any data with that company to be breached.
-Then the mail came and I got a letter from the company.
-Jokes on me.
+Just 810 million pieces of information that can be used to wreck havoc in somebody else’s life.
+But that day I was reading about a breach, it hit home.
+I didn’t think I had any data with that company.
+Then that day mail came and I got a letter from the company.
+Another sigh.

-The cost of maintaining an IT network with things you need to run a business is expensive and most of these poor companies had tools in their infrastructure to protect them.
+The cost of maintaining an IT network with things you need to run a business is expensive and most breached companies had tools in their infrastructure to protect them.
 Until it didn’t.

 Now I’m seeing new vendors come out with tools necessary to protect you from the biggest hit.
-No, not more cyber security tools.
-They’ve essentially given up saying, we can’t compete with hackers using AI.
+No, not more cyber security tools but lawyers.
+Apparently we’ve given up saying your protected (never ever say that).
+We can’t compete with hackers, don’t even get me started about how AI is being used now.
 So now we’ll just tighten up your compliance, documentation and audits so you can prove that you…um….tried to protect you data.
-That keeps the lawyers away, reduces the fines have to pay.

 We do have a problem.